 Equality and the law

 Discrimination is against the law.
-That means that nobody has the right to treat you badly or differently because of your age, disabilities, gender, race, religion or sexuality.
+That means that nobody has the right to treat you badly or differently because of your age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 It also protects you if you're married or in a civil partnership, pregnant or you have children.

 Discrimination laws are different in different parts of the UK.
 The Equality Act 2010 applies to England, Scotland and Wales and the Race Relations (NI) Order 1997 applies to Northern Ireland.